 As the calendar is cyclical, you may ask what Druidcraft year is it?
 How do we count the passage of years?
 Other calendars based on the same Metonic cycle are the Buddhist calendar (2018 is 2562), Hebrew calendar (2018 is 5778-5779), Babylonian calendar (2018 is 2764-2765) and the Greek Metonic calendar (2018 is 2450).
 In 1993 Italian-American scientist and historian Cesare Emiliani suggested adding 10000 years to the current calendar date (12018) to represent the entirety of human civilization.

 All of these systems, however, are based on a linear understanding of time.
 In Druidry and Wicca we know that everything is cyclic, just as is our calendar.
 We also have the zodiac drawn around the outside of our calendar.
 If you are familiar with astrology, you might notice that the date the sun peg moves into a Zodiac house is not the same date traditionally used as the start of that sign.
 For example, Libra is traditionally from the 23rd September to the 23rd of October, however the calendar will show the sun in Libra from the 16th October to 17th November.
 This is because traditional western astrology uses what is known as the tropical zodiac, a way of dividing the sky into 12 houses based on the position of the ecliptic at the spring equinox.
-It was defined this way over 2000 years ago before Hipparchus first recorded the precession of the equinoxes, and has not taken into account the drift that has occurred since that time.
+It was defined this way over 2000 years ago before Hipparchus first recorded the procession of the equinoxes, and has not taken into account the drift that has occurred since that time.
 As a result, it is now approximately 24 degrees out.
-By contrast, Verdic (Indian) astrology uses the sidereal zodiac which takes into account this drift, known as the precession of the equinoxes and more accurately represents the sky.
+By contrast, Verdic (Indian) astrology uses the sidereal zodiac which takes into account this drift, known as the procession of the equinoxes and more accurately represents the sky.

-The precession of the equinoxes is the slight drift between where the sun rises on the spring equinox against the background stars from year to year.
+The procession of the equinoxes is the slight drift between where the sun rises on the spring equinox against the background stars from year to year.
 It takes 25,920 years to make a full rotation of the sky (one wobble of the earth on its axis) known as a Great or Platonic Year.
 It takes 2160 years to pass through each sign of the zodiac (25,920 ÷ 12 houses = 2160), known as a Great Month or an Age.
 In astrology it is said that we are currently in the age of Pisces because the sun rises in this house at the spring equinox, as indicated on the calendar.
 We entered the age of Pisces in 1BC, and we will enter the age of Aquarius in 2160.
 It is believed that later scholars set the date of the birth of Christ in order to align with this astronomical transition from Aries to Pisces.

 |Leo (Lion)||10,800 – 8,640 BC|